-Jens Hillebrand Pohl is a doctoral researcher and lecturer in the Department of International and European Law at Maastricht University, Faculty of Law.
-He is currently a visiting researcher at the World Trade Institute in Bern.
+Jens Hillebrand Pohl is a doctoral researcher and adjunct lecturer in the Department of International and European Law at Maastricht University, Faculty of Law.
+He is also Course Director at the Academy of European Law in Trier, Germany.

 He can be reached by appointment in B2.118.

 Mr. Pohl focuses his research on the intersection of international and European economic and procedural law, and the corollary external aspects of EU investment, commercial and financial regulation.
 His dissertation, supervised by Prof. dr. Peter Van den Bossche, associate professor dr. Denise Prévost and assistant professor dr. Rodrigo Polanco (World Trade Institute) concerns international arbitration of investment treaty claims relating to foreign investment control.
 His teaching interests include International Trade Law, International Investment Law, EU External Relations Law, International Arbitration, Private International Law, Legal Aspects of International Finance, EU Procedural Law, and Public International Law.